 Flatness values artistic experimentation and minor, durational experiences of art on the web.
-It is curated from the perspective of a queer Brown sick womxn with the aim of uplifting conversations and creative practices which defy intersectional oppression.
+It is curated from the perspective of a queer Brown sick non-binary person with the aim of uplifting conversations and creative practices which defy intersectional oppression.

 The aim of the website’s interactive elements – the calendar and comments feed – is to build an active community around these works, in support of their critical and social contextualisation.
 All contributions are moderated according to our safer space commitment included below.

-In 2019 Flatness relaunched with a new interactive design and a series of new artist commissions.
-This edition of the site has been an ‘unflattening of the screen’ with key elements of works by Rehana Zaman, Adam Farah and Lucy Clout happening outside the frame of the site prompting a further evolution; to recognise the importance of creating safer spaces for marginalised communities to meet, share and heal at a distance from imperatives to produce.
-2021 marks a new phase in the project’s long-running history as it embarks on formalising the curatorial connections it has built up with artists and arts workers in the UK and abroad as part of a community-led mutual organisation.
+The 2019-21 edition of the site has been an ‘unflattening of the screen’ with key elements of works by Rehana Zaman, Adam Farah and Lucy Clout happening outside the frame of the site prompting a further evolution; to recognise the importance of creating safer spaces for marginalised communities to meet, share and heal at a distance from imperatives to produce.

 During the COVID 19 pandemic: